 1. What does “clamorous” mean?

-It means being loud and noisy, especially when expressing protest or demand.
+It means being loud and noisy, especially when expressing protest, demand, or urgent emotion.

 2. Is “clamorous” always used negatively?